outscale/butterfly/README.md

 ```

 Notes:
+- We can already make more than 10GB/s between two VM on the same host by
+enabling virtio-net offloading.
+We will
+- We can get even faster with zero copy in vhost-user (in future DPDK versions)
+- We are working on hardware offloading, we should be able to run at line rate
+(10Gbits/s) bewteen two butterfly on different hosts.
 - We can get faster by embedding a more recent libc (`make package-fat`).
-- Most of the time is spent on packet copy in vhost interface (zero copy is coming).
-- Performances are also very impacted by offloading.
-We are working on several options to speed things up.
 - If you try to run some benchmarks, you may want to configure your [CPU throttling](https://en.wikipedia.org/wiki/Dynamic_frequency_scaling).
 On Centos7, check [cpufreq governors page](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Power_Management_Guide/cpufreq_governors.html).

 Well, we have a good margin for improvements :)